1. Fisherman Call

 Tamagawa Mamoru, a beauty mask company, carried out a very unique campaign.
 Fans were encouraged to post a tweet of themselves wearing a Tamagawa Mamoru mask.
 Then, the company account would post a response guessing what the user would look like under the mask in a Manga style.

-In this campaign Saga, Miyazaki and Yamaguchi governors wore pregnancy vests and a video was made to share this experience.
-The three governors were actually men and it was their first time being pregnant!
-They wanted show to their prefectural voters that they are doing hard work to understand women and try to change the prefecture.
-This video became popular overseas as well, which was they didn’t expect.
+In this campaign, Saga, Miyazaki and Yamaguchi governors wore pregnancy vests and a video was made to share this experience.
+The three governors were actually men, and it was their first time being pregnant!
+They wanted to show to their prefectural voters that they are doing hard work to understand women and try to change the prefecture.
+This video became popular overseas as well, which they didn’t expect.
 Ashton Kutcher shared this video to his Facebook page and also people voluntarily added subtitles to the video.
-It was even popular in Weibo, Chinese Twitter, receiving 23,000,000 plays in one month on Youtube.
+It was even popular on Weibo, Chinese Twitter, receiving 23,000,000 plays in one month on Youtube.

 Reference: http://www.kyushu-yamaguchi-wlb.com/